ntk-nguyen/pystdf_lite/README.md

 ## Description
 PYSTDF Lite is a Python library to extract STDF files into parametric and associated metadata into wide data frames.

-PySTDF Lite is a lite version of PySTDF developed by Casey Marshall, https://github.com/cmars/pystdf.
+PySTDF Lite is a light version of PySTDF, which was developed by Casey Marshall, https://github.com/cmars/pystdf.

 ## Output files
 PySTDF Lite produces two data frames in CSV format and a JSON file for metadata: